Thomas-Rosenkrans-Vestergaard/javascript-exam-questions/flow2.md

 The problem with using `console.log` is that the output cannot easily be disabled when deployed to a production environment.
 Since `console.log` is a blocking call, the impact on the performance of the application will suffer.

-The `debug` package exposes a function that can be used to print debugging messages.
+The `debug` package exports a function that can be used create a function, that in turn can print debugging messages.

 ```js
 const a = require('debug')('a') // Creates a debug function with the name a